Research and reports

 Remember that you'll need to get your tenants' permission before making any of these changes.

-While it can be difficult to make emergency preparations for a tenanted property, there are a number of steps you can take in advance, either while the property is empty or after giving your tenants notice.
+While it can be difficult to make emergency preparations when you have a tenant in your property, there are things you can check in advance before the severe weather hits:

 Checking all your pipes to make sure they’re in proper working order and aren’t likely to burst or leak should help minimise the risk of water damage to your property.